schibsted/Kotlin_introduction/src/main/resources/tasks.md

 Write a function that takes a list of Int and prints the values that are bigger than 25

 ### task tre:
-Write a function that takes a list and count the number that is the same
+Write a function that takes a list of numbers and outputs ***how many*** numbers occurred more than once

 - Documentation [Streams.kts](5StreamsAndList/Streams.kts)